 18. The Bubble Contest:

-Use this fun bubble play time to create lots of interesting contest ideas.
+Use this fun bubble play time to create lots of interesting contest ideas and help your children socialize.

 - Make sure your kids have access to a bubble blower that is filled with soapy water.